Caregiving can be both meaningful and overwhelming. More than half of family caregivers feel exhausted, anxious and overwhelmed.

 Are you caring for a spouse, partner, parent, relative or friend impacted by memory loss or dementia?

-Caring Together is a space for caregivers to come together for education and support based on the shared experience of caring for someone living with memory loss or dementia.
-Access dementia education and resources, explore difficult emotions, and strengthen coping and self care strategies.
+Caring Together is a specialized 8-session dementia education and support group for caregivers to access dementia education and resources, explore difficult emotions, and strengthen coping and self care strategies.

-This group is facilitated by a registered social worker from our Caregiver Support Program.
+This group is facilitated in-person at our the JFSC office by a registered social worker.

 - The Caregiver Label